 Gathering, using, and sharing data is critical to program improvement, accountability, and sustainability.

-By early October 2017, a report will document the indicators of high-quality OST literacy programming, the characteristics of Philadelphia’s programs, and the extent to which the local programs align with the indicators, providing a basis for implementing and scaling high-quality OST literacy programs in the City.
-All the reports have been completed and are posted under the Research & Analysis section.
+A report documenting the indicators of high-quality OST literacy programming, the characteristics of Philadelphia’s programs, and the extent to which the local programs align with the indicators, was published in July 2017.
+It provides a basis for implementing and scaling high-quality OST literacy programs in the City.
+See all completed reports in the Research & Analysis section.

 Data for Continuous Improvement: